Gesher (1996 political party): Alliance with Labor

-Levy chose to ally with Labor, because pre-election polls had showed a deep slide in Netanyahu's support.
+Levy chose to ally with Labor, because pre-election polls had shown a deep slide in Netanyahu's support.
 Likud had fallen from 32 seats to only 20 with the defections of Mordechai, Levy, Begin and their supporters.
 Gesher, Labor and Meimad formed the coalition One Israel, with Levy a partner in its leadership.
 This angered many former supporters who viewed this as the ultimate treason, either to his Mizrahi followers or Likud.

 One Israel won the elections with only 26 seats, a record low for a governing party.
 Though Barak won 56% of the direct vote for prime minister.
 Netanyahu's Likud was crushed, winning only 19 seats and leading to his resignation from the Knesset.

 Levy became foreign minister, but Barak continued Netanyahu's policy of managing the Foreign Ministry, with Levy no more than a passive partner.

 Second breakaway

 Gesher quit the coalition in April 2000, both in response to Barak's desperate attempts to move peace negotiations forward, and in protest to the announced plan to withdraw Israeli military forces from Lebanon.

 Levy was the first minister in Barak's government to resign.
 He reformed Gesher along with Maxim Levy and Mordechai Mishani.
 Like Netanyahu, Barak failed to hold his coalition government together; the leftist Meretz party departed at the end of June that year, the National Religious Party (NRP), Shas, and Yisrael BaAliyah only two weeks later.
 Barak's popularity plummeted following the outbreak of the Second Intifada in September 2000, and in November he resigned which forced a direct-vote election for prime minister, in a ballot between Barak and opposition leader Ariel Sharon of Likud.